-I cook these braised carrots often, especially in the colder months; they’re simple to make yet so flavorful.
+I cook these carrots often, especially in the colder months; they’re simple to make yet so flavorful.
 I buy carrots with the tops on.
 They’re so sweet, and they’re small enough that for a recipe like this, you don’t need to cut them.–Sara Foster with Carolynn Carreno

 LC Snazzy Carrots Note